cruickshankrpc/SPACEINVADERS/README.md

 - Functionality is pretty smooth - managed to iron out most of the bugs with the shooting and exploding aliens.

 ## Bugs
-- Sometimes the game gets stuck after gameover and doesn't refresh
+- Sometimes the game gets stuck after gameover and doesn't refresh.
-- Sometimes the game doesn't end even when you've lost all your lives !

 ## Learned
 - Alien movement logic - defining the borders and rendering the aliens was a little complicated.
 I should have liked to refactor this code time permitting.